fxr256/fxr256.github.io/_posts/2019-01-06-knowledge-transfers.markdown

 especially if you often have new team members and/or new blocks of knowledge to share.

 #### It Usually Comes at the Wrong Time
-Knowledge transfers are often done in advance.
+Knowledge transfer meetings are often done in advance.
 Team members are informed about something which they might require in the future but it is unclear when (or if).
 This is a problem as the transferred knowledge might already be (partially) forgotten until it is needed.